 We utilize the highest quality machine cut and polished crystal for a luxurious look and feel, and much of our crystal is sourced from Swarovski in Austria.
 Our crystal is cut and polished with precision facets and has a high optic quality.
 Opulent semi-precious stones including genuine turquoise, natural agate, pyrite and natural quartz are inspected for brilliance before being hand-strung into our necklaces, bracelets, and earrings.
 Gemstones and crystals come to us from all over the world with origins ranging from Botswana to Spain and China.
-We’ve partnered with several U.S.-based suppliers and we work with domestic sources whenever possible.
+We’ve partnered with several U.S.-based suppliers and always choose domestic sources first.

 All pearls used by Grayling jewelry are genuine Swarovski crystal pearls from Austria.
 They feature a solid core of Swarovski crystal, which is then covered in layers of innovative pearlescent "nacre" to create a flawless surface that resists cosmetics, chemicals, and perfumes.
 Quality is strictly controlled to ensure each crystal pearl is perfect, resulting in pearl jewelry that's like no other.

 Every Grayling design is made to exacting standards of fine craftsmanship.
 Each crystal and component is hand inspected.
-All new jewelry has a two-year limited warranty against manufacturing defects when purchased from Grayling or from an authorized dealer.
+All new jewelry has a one-year limited warranty against manufacturing defects when purchased from Grayling or from an authorized dealer.
 Breakage due to improper handling and changes in finishes due to wear and tear are not covered under warranty.
 However, we will do our best to repair your item at a nominal fee.
-Rest assured, we stand by our product 100% and will do everything humanly possible to rectify the problem.
-Please see our customer service page for additional information.
+Rest assured, we stand by our product 100% and will do everything humanly possible so you can wear your jewelry again!
+Please contact us for additional information.
 We are ready to help!